 Bill is recognized in The Best Lawyers in America for tax law, and he is recognized as one of the leading corporate/commercial/tax lawyers in New Hampshire by Chambers USA: America’s Leading Business Lawyers.

 Prior to joining the Rath | Young in 1989, Bill practiced law with the Washington D.C. law firm of Patton Boggs, LLP, where he represented clients on complex business tax matters and public policy matters before the federal tax legislative process, including many aspects of the 1986 Tax Reform Act.
 Bill was elected to the New Hampshire House of Representatives in 1980 to represent his home town of Cornish.
 While in the State Legislature, Bill served on the Ways and Means Committee.

-Bill lives in Concord, New Hampshire with his wife, Kassandra Spanos Ardinger, and enjoys visiting his three children in various places.
+Bill lives in Concord, New Hampshire with his wife, Kassandra Spanos Ardinger, and enjoys visiting his children and grandchildren in various places.

 The information and materials contained on the Rath, Young and Pignatelli, P.C. website are intended for informational purposes only.
 The information you obtain from this website does not constitute legal advice and is not intended to create an attorney-client relationship.
 The content of an e-mail or any other communication or material sent to the firm or any of its attorneys will not create an attorney-client relationship and, until an attorney-client relationship is otherwise formed, will not be treated as confidential.
 You should consult an attorney for individual advice regarding your own particular situation.Accept

 - Harvard Law School, J.D., cum laude, 1985

 - University of New Hampshire, B.A., summa cum laude, economics, 1982